boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/blazor-web-assembly.md

         }
      ```

- 14. Navigate to the `Server project` directory using the cd command (e.g., `cd C:\BlazorProject\Server`).
+ 14. Navigate to the `Server project` directory using the cd command, such as `cd C:\BlazorProject\Server`.
 Run your `Blazor WebAssembly` sample with the command `dotnet watch run` in Visual Studio Code.